 Back in the Bat Cave, Robin looks over the current Teen Titans line-up as he smugly decides to form his own team and get back at the group for not including him.
 During this, Batman quietly walks towards him while a familiar creature rests on his hand in preparation.
 Fortunately, Damian was able to notice in time as he uses a Batarang to slice said being up.
 He soon notices that his father isn’t acting like himself, to which a similar star-shaped creature emerges from Bruce’s body, places itself onto his face and proceeds to use its vessel in order to attack the Boy Wonder.

-Robin tries to back, but he easily gets beaten up the being’s access to Batman’s skills and strength.
+Robin tries to fight back, but he easily gets beaten up the being’s access to Batman’s skills and strength.
 Damian then tries to evade his foe, but the creature’s connection with Bruce’s might proves to be too much as Robin gets kicked into a nearby tube before being told that “it is time”.
 From there, Damian gets tossed off the side of a platform and seemingly falls to his death.
-Afterwards, the possessed Batman gets contacted by the equally-possessed Superman and is informed that Earth’s Southern Hemisphere has entirely in their control.
-Not only that, but Earth is getting closer to falling into their entire grasp.
+Afterwards, the possessed Batman gets contacted by the equally possessed Superman and is informed that Earth’s Southern Hemisphere is now entirely under their control.
+Not only that, but Earth is getting ever-so closer to falling completely within their entire grasp.
 In addition, the remaining Justice League members and the entire Teen Titans have been dealt with.

 Afterwards, the possessed Batman heads out in the Batmobile, unaware that Robin had managed to use a grapple line in order to save himself.
 After climbing back onto the platform, he’s met upon by his Bat-Cow before he discovers that every available superhero has been infected.
 To his fortunate chagrin, Jon is the only one left who hasn’t succumbed to said fate.
 As such, he decides to go save him.